ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/purchasing-how-purchase-products-sale.md

 ---
-title: Purchase Items for a Sale by Creating Purchase Invoices | Microsoft Docs
+title: Purchase Items for a Sale
 description: From a sales invoice, to purchase products, you can create a purchase invoice for a vendor or supplier.
 author: SorenGP